 If your hot water heater, air conditioner, furnace and electrical systems are not new, understand that your homes value will be reduced because of it.
 Anything past 7-8 years will be a negative to a buyer because those items will likely need to be replaced prior to them being able to sell in the future.
-This can be a signifcant cost and will put off many buyers.
+This can be a significant cost and will put off many buyers.
 Your price should reflect your use of these items and you should also be aware that buyers will be planning on paying for these items to be replaced at some point during their time owning the home.

 Structural Issues – Roofing and Siding

 There is a common term home inspectors will use when referring certain parts of your home .
 It is called “useful life”.
 If you have a roof or siding that is nearing the end of its useful life, replace it or reduce your price.

 Create a welcoming environment in your home by showing each room in a clean and organized way that fits with the intended purpose of that room.
 If you are not comfortable or talented in this area, hire a professional.
 If there are two homes equal in every other way, the one that is staged will sell first.

 Is your carpet new?
 Does your tile meet the style todays buyers expect?
 If they don't, you will lose many buyers or receive offers that are reduced due to dated flooring when compared with newer or updated homes.